Traditional Easter Dinner Ideas

 Easter Appetizers

 As family and friends start to gather, we like to set out an appetizer or two.
-We’ve handpicked four fantastic recipes to elevate your Easter gathering.
+We’ve handpicked some of our favorites to set out before Easter dinner.

 Easter Main Dish Recipes

 According to marthastewart.com, ham became the meat of choice for Easter dinner because it was more readily available than lamb.
-However, if ham isn’t your main dish of choice, a roast lamb, pork roast, or a roast beef can also be served for your Easter feast.
+However, if ham isn’t your main dish of choice, a roast lamb, pork roast, roast beef, or fish can be served for your Easter feast.

 Easter Side Dishes